riturajkaushik/pydart2/README.md

 * Build pydart2 without the enviromnet activated.
 * Activate the conda enviroment and now install it using ```python setup.py install``` command.
 If you need to use ```sudo``` then use the complete path to the enviromnet's as ```sudo ~/path/to/env_name/bin/python setup.py install```

+### To use pydart2 on cluster/server without graphics

+When graphics is not found, libdart doesn't install the graphics reated header files.
+This will cause this branch of pydart2 fail while building as it requires to include gui headers of libdart.
+To use it on cluster/server use the ```on_cluster``` branch of pydart2 which conditionally builds graphics related codes depending upon the availability of the gui headers of libdart.

 ### You might face the following issues:

 ```bash